acl-org/acl-2025/_pages/registration.md

 **Author Deadlines for Registering the Paper to Present:**

 To assist the program chairs and committee with publishing the conference details for the program and Anthology, we ask all authors to register no later than the following dates:

-- Accepted – Main Conference, Findings, CL/TACL, DEMOS & Industry – June  25th in order to not be removed from the proceedings
+- Papers Accepted to the Main Conference which includei– Main Conference, Findings, CL/TACL, DEMOS, Industry & SRW – June 25th in order to not be removed from the proceedings

-- Accepted – Workshop no later than the Early Registration deadline of July 2nd.
+- Workshop Accepted Papers - no later than the Early Registration deadline of July 2nd.
 Note this is when early registration ends so cost will go up after this date.

 All Authors presenting their paper at a workshop must have 1 author register your paper.
 If attending the full conference, select the Registered Paper option and follow the prompts to select your attendee type.